projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

        USB for fastboot transport layer selected

 #.
-When UP2 board is in fastboot mode, you should be able
+When the UP2 board is in fastboot mode, you should be able
-   see the device in Platform Flash Tool.
+   see the device in the Platform Flash Tool.
 Select the file ``flash_LaaG.json`` and modify ``Configuration`` to ``SOS_and_LaaG``.
 Click ``Start to flash`` to flash images.